-College Students Can't Tell How Much Alcohol is in Their Drinks
+College Students Can't Tell How Much Alcohol Is in Their Drinks

-A new study has found that young people in particular can't tell how strong their drinks are by taste and smell alone.
+A new study has found that young people, in particular, are unable to determine how strong drinks are by taste and smell alone.

-If you’ve ever taken a whiff of your cocktail, or tested it with a small sip, to measure how much alcohol is in the glass, your judgment was probably incorrect.
+If you’ve ever taken a whiff of your cocktail, or tested it with a small sip, to gauge how much alcohol is in the glass, your judgment will likely be a ballpark guess, at best.
 And if you did this in college, you were probably even more off base.

 According to Live Science, a new study from Kingston University London found that young people in particular—around college age—are terrible at judging how much liquor they’re drinking.